dmulyalin/ttp/docs/source/Inputs/Sources.rst

 Sources
 ===================

-Inputs can uses various sources to retrieve data for parsing.
+Inputs can use various sources to retrieve data for parsing.

 .. list-table::
    :widths: 10 90